cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Orchestration/helm.md

 **cloudify.relationships.helm.run_on_host** relationship:

-This relationship job is to inject helm environment variables locations to release/repo nodes.
+This relationship job is to inject helm environment variables locations to runtime properties of release/repo nodes.
 Target node is cloudify.nodes.helm.Binary which creates temporary environment for each binary.

 The relationship is derived from the `cloudify.relationships.connected_to` relationship type.

 **Every Release/Repo node in the blueprint need to use this relationship in order to interact with helm client!.**

 ## Example:

 {{< highlight  yaml  >}}

 node_templates:

   helm_install:
     type: cloudify.nodes.helm.Binary
     properties: